wxIshiko/wxWidgetsTutorials/README.md

   - [MinimalApp1](https://github.com/wxIshiko/wxWidgetsTutorials/tree/master/GettingStarted/MinimalApp1): A minimal application that does nothing.
   - [MinimalApp2](https://github.com/wxIshiko/wxWidgetsTutorials/tree/master/GettingStarted/MinimalApp2): A minimal application that displays a window that can be closed.
 - Drag and Drop
-  - [DragAndDropText1](https://github.com/wxIshiko/wxWidgetsTutorials/tree/master/DragAndDrop/DragAndDropText1): use of wxDropSource to make a wxTextCtrl a drag and drop source.
+  - [DragAndDropText1](https://github.com/wxIshiko/wxWidgetsTutorials/tree/master/DragAndDrop/DragAndDropText1): use of wxDropSource to make a wxStaticText a drag and drop source.
+  - [DragAndDropText2](https://github.com/wxIshiko/wxWidgetsTutorials/tree/master/DragAndDrop/DragAndDropText2): use of wxTextDropTarget to make a wxTextCtrl a drag and drop target.
 - Standard Controls
   - [WxButton1](https://github.com/wxIshiko/wxWidgetsTutorials/tree/master/StandardControls/WxButton1): basic use of a wxButton control.
   - [WxCheckBox1](https://github.com/wxIshiko/wxWidgetsTutorials/tree/master/StandardControls/WxCheckBox1): basic use of a wxCheckBox control.